roesta07/roesta07.github.io/_posts/2025-02-09-006-varying_effects_model.md

 Most organizations need to structure a reward system.
 A function of such a reward system is to select, implement and monitor incentive programs to increase productivity.
 A common notion is to believe that the incentives increase productivity for everyone.
 So keeping that in mind, should we provide incentives to everyone and expect a certain boost in performance for a certain project?
 Or cluster participants with some criteria.
 Furthermore, We can do better!
 We can increase the precision and effectiveness of the program with the existing data we have.

-One of the criteria for selecting such programs depends on volunteers’ previous performances on different projects.
+One of the criteria for selecting such programs depends on volunteers' previous performances on different projects.
 But it is hard to generalize incentive strategies with historical performance because performance itself is an abstract term and varies by person, project, and time.
 However, we can model its variability and pool information because it also shares some common information.

 ---